-The members of the Corporation, as charity trustees, are required to present audited financial statements for each financial year.
+The members of the Corporation are required to present audited financial statements for each financial year.

-Within the terms and conditions of the Corporation's grant funding agreements and contracts with the ESFA and GLA, the Corporation, through its Accounting Officer, is required to prepare financial statements and an operating and financial review for each financial year in accordance with the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction and the UK's Generally Accepted Accounting Practice, and which gives a true and fair view of the state of affairs of the College and its surplus/deficit of income over expenditure for that period.
+Within the terms and conditions of the Corporation's grant funding agreements and contracts with ESFA and GLA, the Corporation is required to prepare financial statements which give a true and fair view of the financial performance and position of the Corporation for the relevant period.
+Corporations must also prepare a strategic report which includes an operating and financial review for the year.
+The bases for the preparation of the financial statements and strategic report are the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction and the UK's Generally Accepted Accounting Practice.
 In preparing the financial statements, the Corporation is required to:

-- select suitable accounting policies and apply them consistently - make judgements and estimates that are reasonable and prudent - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements - assess whether the Corporation is a going concern, noting the key supporting assumptions, qualifications or mitigating actions, as appropriate (which must be consistent with other disclosures in the accounts and auditor's report) - prepare financial statements on the going concern basis, unless it is inappropriate to assume that the Corporation will continue in operation.
+- select suitable accounting policies and apply them consistently - make judgements and estimates that are reasonable and prudent - state whether applicable UK accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements

+• assess whether the Corporation is a going concern, noting the key supporting assumptions, qualifications or mitigating actions, as appropriate (which must be consistent with other disclosures in the accounts and auditor's report)

+• prepare financial statements on the going concern basis unless it is inappropriate to assume that the Corporation will continue in operation

-The Corporation is also required to prepare a Member's Report which describes what it is trying to do and how it is going about it, including the legal and administrative status of the Corporation.
+The Corporation is also required to prepare a strategic report, in accordance with paragraphs 3.23 to 3.27 of the FE and HE SORP, that describes what it is trying to do and how it is going about it, including information about the legal and administrative status of the Corporation.

-The Corporation is responsible for keeping proper accounting records which disclose with reasonable accuracy, at any time, the financial position of the Corporation, and which enable it to ensure that the financial statements are prepared in accordance with the relevant legislation including the Further and Higher Education Act 1992 and Charities Act 2011 and relevant accounting standards.
-It is responsible for taking steps that are reasonably open to it in order to safeguard its assets and to prevent and detect fraud and other irregularities.
+The Corporation is responsible for keeping proper accounting records which disclose, with reasonable accuracy at any time, the financial position of the Corporation and which enable it to ensure that the financial statements are prepared in accordance with relevant legislation including the Further and Higher Education Act 1992 and Charities Act 2011, and relevant accounting standards.
+It is responsible for taking steps that are reasonably open to it to safeguard its assets and to prevent and detect fraud and other irregularities.

-The Corporation is responsible for the maintenance and integrity of the its website(s); the work carried out by auditors does not involve consideration of these matters and, accordingly, the auditor accepts no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
+The Corporation is responsible for the maintenance and integrity of its website(s); the work carried out by auditors does not involve consideration of these matters and, accordingly, auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.
 Legislation in the United Kingdom governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.